jjfeng/jjfeng.github.io/joining.md

 * have interest in analyzing Electronic Health Record (EHR) data and unstructured clinical notes

 ## Applying
-If you are interested in this position, please submit the following materials:
+If you are interested in the post-doctoral position, please submit the following materials to
-* A cover letter
-* A CV summarizing your education and work experience so far
-* The names and email addresses of three references
-* A code sample
-* One representative publication (required for postdoc, optional for data scientist)

-Please send these materials to
 <script type="text/javascript" language="javascript">
 <!--
 // Email obfuscator script 2.1 by Tim Williams, University of Arizona